Telehomecare: Cost-effectiveness

-THC offers the opportunity to shift the delivery of many health care services from hospitals and other healthcare facilities to patients' homes, thus reducing the load on the healthcare system and reserving hospitals for more critical cases.
+THC offers the opportunity to shift the delivery of many healthcare services from hospitals and other healthcare facilities to patients' homes, thus reducing the load on the healthcare system and reserving hospitals for more critical cases.
 A recent study in The Journal of Telemedicine and Telecare showed that very few studies have evaluated the cost-effectiveness of THC, therefore, more research is needed to assess the value of THC in reducing costs associated with chronic disease management.